usaid-cs/yesterday-i-learned/useless-trivia.md

+- Ash is perpetually 10 years old.
+James is [15, 18, 22, or 25](https://bulbapedia.bulbagarden.net/wiki/Talk:Jessie#Age_is_25.3F).
 - Hockey tape: "sticks to sticks"
 - The nosebleed section is called that because the altitude makes your nose bleed.
 Or maybe it's the cold at the altitude.
 Maybe a bit of both.
 - Shopify uses Rails a lot because [Toby was (and probably still is) a Rails developer](https://businessofsoftware.org/2012/05/tobias-lutke-ceo-shopify-at-business-of-software-2011-how-we-can-build-businesses-that-people-in-100-years-wont-be-embarrassed-by/).
 He gave talks and everything.